animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-Of course, you can define a Function `Execution` interface to call the 'process' {data-store-name} server Function, as follows:
+Of course, you can define a Function `Execution` interface to call the 'process' GemFire server Function, as follows:

 </div>